dennislee22/FT-Merge-Quantize-Infer-CML/README.md

 **Summary:**
 1. LLM fine-tuning and quantization are VRAM-intensive activities.
 If you are buying a GPU for fine-tuning purposes, please take note of the benchmark results.
 2. During model training, the model states such as optimizer states, gradients, and parameters contribute heavily to the VRAM usage.
 The outcome of the experiments shows that model 1B parameter consumes more than 2GB VRAM when loaded for inference.
 When model fine-tuning/training is being carried out, VRAM consumption increases by 2x to 4x.
+3. When loading a model (without quantization) with OOM error, `BitsAndBytes` quantization allows the model to fit into the VRAM but at the expense of lower precision.
+Despite that limitation, the result was acceptable, depending on the use cases.
+As expected, `4-bit BitsAndBytes` took longer duration to train compared to `8-bit BitsAndBytes` setting.
+4. `auto-gptq` post-quantization mechanism helps to reduce the model size permanently.
-3. Not all models are suitable for fine-tuning with datasets.
+5. Not all models are suitable for fine-tuning with the same dataset.
 Experiments show `falcon-7b` and `bloom-7b1` produce acceptable results but not for `codegen2-1B` model.
-4. CPU cores are heavily used when saving/copying the quantized model.
+6. CPU cores are heavily used when saving/copying the quantized model.
-5. GPTQ adopts a mixed int4/fp16 quantization scheme where weights are quantized as int4 while activations remain in float16.
+7. GPTQ adopts a mixed int4/fp16 quantization scheme where weights are quantized as int4 while activations remain in float16.
-6. During the training process using `BitsAndBytes`, both the forward and backward steps are done using FP16 weights and activations.
+8. During the training process using `BitsAndBytes`, both the forward and backward steps are done using FP16 weights and activations.

 ### <a name="toc_2"></a>3.
 Preparation